-2.8 (e) Ability to be Installed
+2.9 (e) Ability to be Installed

--Can the 2-D artwork be installed on the available track system?

-- -Are the 2-D artworks framed and glazed?
-Are the pieces sufficiently durable for the setting? - -Can proposed 3-D artwork be accommodated by existing pedestals?
+- -Can the 2-D artwork be installed on the available track system? - -Are the 2-D artworks framed and glazed?
+Are the pieces sufficiently durable for the setting? - -Can proposed 3-D artwork be accommodated by existing pedestals? - -Does the artwork pose a safety risk to the public?

-2.8 (f) Appropriateness of Program Presentation
+2.9 (f) Appropriateness of Program Presentation